-What the Integration Needs to Handle
+What the integration needs to handle

-- Subscription cancelled → remove role at period end
+- Subscription cancelled: remove role at period end

-- Payment failed → trigger dunning sequence, remove role after grace period
+- Payment failed: trigger dunning sequence, remove role after grace period

-- Subscription upgraded/downgraded → swap roles accordingly
+- Subscription upgraded or downgraded: swap roles accordingly

-- Refund issued → remove access immediately
+- Refund issued: remove access immediately

-Architecture Overview
+Architecture overview

-The integration has three layers:
+The integration runs on three layers:

-- n8n Workflow — receives the event, extracts the customer's Discord ID, determines what action to take
+- n8n workflow: receives the event, extracts the customer's Discord ID, determines what action to take

-Step 1: Collect Discord IDs at Checkout
+Step 1: Collect Discord IDs at checkout

 When creating a Stripe Checkout Session, add a custom field to collect the buyer's Discord username or user ID: